spencertipping/wumber/frontier.md

 + Simulation
   + 4D meshing for animation/object-through-time collision detection
     + Collisions happen only at the `t` coordinates of 4D vertices
++ Meshing
+  + Progressive solid meshing for FEA, driven by error gradient

 ## Long-term